Spaghetti Sauce Recipe

 If you work, make the spaghetti sauce on the weekend and you will have two healthy meals put together with low glycemic carbs already made for the week.
 The sauce will keep in the refrigerator for up to four days so only freeze it if you make more.
 Now just boil your noodles al dente and make a salad!

-This is a fast version of a classic Italian tomato sauce because I use canned, diced tomatoes instead of fresh ones.
-Of course if you have more time use fresh.
-I usually use the fresh tomatoes in the summer when I have a big crop of tomatoes.
-This spaghetti sauce recipe saves a lot of time and tastes almost as good.
+This fast version spaghetti sauce recipe saves a lot of time and tastes almost as good.
 There are many varieties of canned, diced tomatoes on the market but I like the ones with roasted garlic or basil added.
-If you have hearty eaters, brown 1/2 lb. - 1 lb. of hamburger separately depending on how much sauce you are making, drain and add as the last ingredient.
+If you have hearty eaters, brown 1/2 lb. - 1 lb. of hamburger separately depending on how much sauce you are making, drain well and add as the last ingredient.
 Use about 1/2 lb. hamburger for the recipe below and double as needed.

 Heat in a large skillet over medium heat: